 Generic Name: acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine

-Note: This page contains side effects data for the generic drug acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Triaminic Multi-Symptom Fever & Cold.
+Note: This document contains side effect information about acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Triaminic Multi-Symptom Fever & Cold.

 For the Consumer

 Applies to acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine: oral capsule, oral liquid, oral miscellaneous, oral suspension, oral tablet

 What are some side effects that I need to call my doctor about right away?